Wani2Y/microarray-Gene_Ontology-R/README.md

 ## Tasks
  (1) Perform Exploratory Data Analysis on the source CEL files, to test whether the choice of Mann-Whitney U-test over other methods such as Bayesian moderation and Welch's t-test is valid based on two criteria: Normality and outliers. <br>
- (2) Using EnrichGO() and manual computation, perform an overrepresentation analysis on Biological Process using [GSE266564](https://www.ncbi.nlm.nih.gov/geo/query/acc.cgi?acc=GSE266564) and [GPL16570](https://www.ncbi.nlm.nih.gov/geo/query/acc.cgi?acc=GPL16570), which is an exploration to recreate the results from the article based on what is considered as complete and equivalent data.<br>
+ (2) Use EnrichGO() and manual computation to perform an overrepresentation analysis on Biological Process using [GSE266564](https://www.ncbi.nlm.nih.gov/geo/query/acc.cgi?acc=GSE266564) and [GPL16570](https://www.ncbi.nlm.nih.gov/geo/query/acc.cgi?acc=GPL16570), which is an exploration to recreate the results from the article based on what is considered as complete and equivalent data. <br>

  ## Conclusion
- (1) The raw CEL files show a high level of correlation even before normalisation, which may suggest the variability between groups is relatively low.
-By using rma() in this analysis, source data might have been over normalisaion, causing FoldChange computation issues.
-A better technique with higher sensitivity may be necessary for this source data.<br>
+ (1) The raw CEL files show a high level of correlations even before normalisation, which may suggest the variability between groups is relatively low.
+By using rma() in this analysis, source data might have been over normalisaion, causing FoldChange computation issues (i.e. identical in value).
+A better technique with higher sensitivity may be necessary for this source data. <br>
  (2) The source data is non-normal with rare outlier, thus Mann-Whitney U-test is indeed preferred over Bayesian moderation or Welch's t-test.
 However, sample sizes are imbalanced among group, which may affect Mann-Whitney U-test.
-Brunner-Munzel test may be tried in the future.<br>
+Brunner-Munzel test or something similar may be worth trying in the future. <br>
  (3) Some overrepresented genes (e.g., Bank1, Rae1) lack annotations on [GPL16570](https://www.ncbi.nlm.nih.gov/geo/query/acc.cgi?acc=GPL16570), which might be one of the reasons why the source article uses a custom annotation platform [GPL32068](https://www.ncbi.nlm.nih.gov/geo/query/acc.cgi?acc=GPL32068). <br>
- (4) Of the 11 overrepresented genes reported in the asymptomatic group in the source article, 4 are recovered from this project, namely RAE1, BANK1, NUP107, and CD79B.<br>
+ (4) Of the 11 overrepresented genes reported in the asymptomatic group in the source article, 4 are recovered from this project, namely RAE1, BANK1, NUP107, and CD79B. <br>
- (5) Of the 11 overrepresented genes reported in the source article, asymptomatic controller does not show any of the 11 genes when compared to chronic controller.<br>
+ (5) Of the 11 overrepresented genes reported in the source article, asymptomatic controller does not show any of the 11 genes when compared to chronic controller. <br>
- (6) Many pathways are found to be overrepresented between asymptomatic controller and other experimental groups, showing 249 genes with a wide range of pathways, instead of only B-cell pathways.<br>
+ (6) Many pathways are found to be overrepresented between asymptomatic controller and other experimental groups, showing 249 genes with a wide range of pathways, instead of only B-cell pathways. <br>